Leading in a thinking environment

 Planning for thinking spaces

-• Practical steps that can be taken to create effective creative and
+• Practical steps that can be taken to create effective creative and thinking spaces.

 • Active listening